Flies, dripping grease and unidentifiable dirt found in food firms

 The Roshan Restaurant and Takeaway on Besser Drive in Clondalkin was also issued with an closure order as was Sal’s restaurant and café on Main Street in Borris-in-Ossory Co Laois.

-Four Closure Orders were served under the EC Regulations Andrews takeaway.
+Four Closure Orders were served under the EC Regulations.
 Lyndon’s Kitchen on Main Street, in Balla, Co Mayo and a Just Baked storeroom adjacent to a bakery on the Barcastle Industrial Estate, Springfield Road, Castlebar, Co Mayo were also closed.

 One closure order served on Andrews takeaway on Main Street, Shankill, Co Dublin while the food preparation area of Sheeran’s in Coolrain, Mountrath, Co Laois was also closed.